 Many different types of fungi attack corn kernels and may cause losses in yield and grain quality; however species of Aspergillus, Fusarium, and Penicillium produce toxins (mycotoxins) that make corn unsafe for animal or human consumption.
 Mycotoxins are a normal byproduct of the growth and development of these fungi.
 Toxins may be produced by the fungi while the crop is in the field or after harvest and during storage.
 The presence of mycotoxins in the field is related to environmental conditions and other factors, such as damage caused by birds and insects.
 Insects that invade and damage the ear of corn carry the spores of fungi such as Aspergillus and Fusarium from the environment into the ear of corn, or create wounds that are readily colonized by these fungi.
 Also, spores from these fungi may be deposited on the silks and grow down the silk tissue to infect the kernels.
-Infected kernels are often easily identified because of the fungal growth that is associated with them.
+Infected kernels are often easily identified because of fungal growth associated with them.
 For example, kernels infected with Aspergillus may show masses of yellow and green spores while those infected with Fusarium have whitish-pink-red growth on the kernels.
-Mycotoxin contamination in storage results from improper drying or storage conditions that support the growth of the fungi.
-To help prevent the formation of mycotoxins, corn must be dry and free of insects and air movement regulated to avoid the accumulation of moisture.
+Mycotoxin contamination in storage results from improper drying or storage conditions that support fungi growth.
+To help prevent formation of mycotoxins, corn must be dry, insect free and have air movement regulated to avoid moisture accumulation.

-Aflatoxin and Afla-Guard.
+Aflatoxin and Afla-Guard

 Aflatoxin, produced by two closely related fungi, Aspergillus flavus and Aspergillus parasiticus, is a major problem for corn and peanut production in Georgia.

-Extreme heat and drought during the growing season, insect damage, and improper storage all can increase the risk to contamination with aflatoxin.
+Extreme heat and drought during the growing season, insect damage, and improper storage all can increase the risk of contamination with aflatoxin.
 High temperatures in 2010 certainly increased the risk for corn and peanut production.
 The high temperatures and dry conditions made aflatoxin an even greater problem in 2011.
 However, cooler and wetter conditions in 2012 made aflatoxin less important in Georgia's field corn production.